Expanding Idling Regulation

 The State of California's idling regulation for commercial heavy-duty diesel vehicles and school buses limits idling to five minutes.
 For a passenger vehicle statewide idling regulation, Idle-Free California recommends a three-minute idling limit; for a school property only passenger vehicle idling regulation, a 30-second idling limit (with exceptions).
 For a school property only passenger vehicle idling regulation, Idle-Free California proposes a mandate for the installation of NO IDLING signage at all schools.

 To be effective, an all vehicle idling regulation will require more than just enforcement.
-It will require a low-cost but far reaching educational campaign by a State of California agency.
+It will require a far reaching educational campaign by a State of California agency.
 This will also need to include education from various sectors, including air districts, health and environmental organizations, and schools.